What is rural addressing?

 Rural addressing is a simple, straight-forward means to identify, locate and address properties in rural areas.

 Why is rural addressing needed?

-The difficulty of addressing and locating properties has been accepted as a fact of rural life.
-Examples of people giving ambulances directions such as “turn right at the old gum tree, then turn right at the forty four gallon drum” are commonplace.
+The difficulty of addressing and locating properties has been accepted as a fact of rural life (For example: people giving ambulances directions such as “turn right at the old gum tree, then turn right at the forty four gallon drum” are commonplace).

 How does rural addressing work?

 We assign each individual rural property a unique number based on the distance of the property entrance from the designated starting point of the road which is usually an intersection or junction.